 Their color varies greatly ranging from red, brown, yellow, green or even pink, very often with black or brown speckling, the base color is usually dependent on the snake's geographic location.
 They have keeled scales that feel rough and sharp to the touch.

-The eyelash viper is considered a small to medium-sized pit viper, and is one of the smallest venomous snakes found in Central America.
-Typically females are longer measuring 35 to 82 cm while males measure around 37 to 69 cm in length.
+The eyelash viper is considered a small to medium-sized pit viper and is one of the smallest venomous snakes found in Central America.
+Typically females are longer than males measuring 35 to 82 cm while males measure around 37 to 69 cm in length.

 While their longevity in captivity may exceed 16 years their estimated lifespan in the wild is approximately 10 years.
 Some of their predators include large mammals like hedgehogs, badgers, foxes but also other snakes, fish, birds of prey and of course humans.